Developed the Conceptual Architecture and Requirements for Data.gov

 - Guide and review the Design and deployment of the Data.gov/Geospatial page.

-- Develop the web content for the spatial component of Data.gov, coordinate with configuration control and release in conjunction with data.gov update and communication cycles.
+- Develop the web content for the spatial component of Data.gov, coordinate with configuration control.
+Then they released it in conjunction with data.gov update and communication cycles.

 - Provide advice and expertise to facilitate the migration of Geodata.gov data, metadata, and functionality to Data.gov

-The final deliverable was an actionable SOW which the GSA was to use to solicit vendors to implement the design created by the Xentity team during the contract.
+The final deliverable was an actionable SOW.
+The GSA used this to solicit vendors to implement the design created by the Xentity team during the contract.
 Additionally, the team provided a plan documenting the critical path for completing all implementation work for the SOW.

 The Outcomes: CKAN based data.gov solution, fully converted geodata.gov

 The results – USGS managed a successful geodata.gov migration to GSA managed geo.data.gov and in early 2013.
-Data.gov catalog added spatial integration via CKAN and integration with other open source components (which is basis for data.gov.uk) and integrate geo.data.gov.
+Also, Data.gov catalog added spatial integration via CKAN and integration with other open source components (which is basis for data.gov.uk) and integrate geo.data.gov.
 Furthermore, it became a standard for data.doi.gov and data.usgs.gov.
-Xentity delivered on all the geospatial architecture products by the end of the 2010 (CY) including the conceptual architecture, transition strategy including scope for requisition requests by GSA to bidding implementers, full transition plan.
+Xentity delivered on all the geospatial architecture products by the end of the 2010 (CY).
+This included the conceptual architecture, transition strategy including scope for requisition requests by GSA to bidding implementers, full transition plan.